Skip to main content

 Midline

-A data collection point conducted midway through a programme to assess trajectory and enable adaptive decisions.
+A data collection point conducted midway through a program to assess trajectory and enable adaptive decisions.

 Definition

-A midline is a data collection exercise conducted approximately midway through a programme's implementation.
-It measures the same indicators using the same methodology as the baseline and endline, allowing programmes to assess whether they are tracking toward targets and whether implementation is proceeding as planned.
+A midline is a data collection exercise conducted approximately midway through a program's implementation.
+It measures the same indicators using the same methodology as the baseline and endline, allowing programs to assess whether they are tracking toward targets and whether implementation is proceeding as planned.
 Midlines are not evaluations themselves, but rather progress checkpoints in a longer monitoring framework.

 Why It Matters